Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 # New-AzureRmRecoveryServicesAsrReplicationProtectedItem

 ## SYNOPSIS
-Enables replication for a protectable item by creating a protected item
+Enables replication for an ASR protectable item by creating a replication protected item

 ## SYNTAX